-- Press the P-TYPE LIST knob.
-TYPE and a PTY will appear on the display. - Select a category by turning the P-TYPE LIST knob.

-- Once the desired category is displayed, press the SEEK TYPE button to take you to the category's first station. - 4.
-If you want to go to another station within that category and the category is displayed, press the SEEK TYPE button once.
-If the category is not displayed, press the SEEK TYPE button twice to display the category and then to go to another station.
+- Press the P-TYPE button.
+PTY will be displayed on the screen. - 2.
+Select a category by turning the P-TYPE knob. - Once the desired category is displayed, press either SEEK arrow to select the category and take you to the category's first station. - If you want to go to another station within that category and the category is displayed, press either SEEK arrow once.
+If the category is not displayed, press either SEEK arrow twice to display the category and then to go to another station. - If PTY times out and is no longer on the display, go back to Step 1.